AhmedMuhaameed/Graphics-Project-C-/README.md

 * 3D sphere
 * Camera view

-# Note: To Use 3D package ypu must have openGL.
+# Note: To Use 3D package you must have openGL.